 A selection of the 61 photos organized into architecture, nature, and people.

-For more examples of this phenomenon, see our posts on porn in Kenya, Africans as Props in Britain’s Next Top Model, Vogue in India, Undifferentiated Asians as Props, and Gwen Stefani’s Harajuku girls.Lisa Wade is a professor of sociology at Occidental College.
+For more examples of this phenomenon, see our posts on porn in Kenya, Africans as Props in Britain’s Next Top Model, Vogue in India, Undifferentiated Asians as Props, and Gwen Stefani’s Harajuku girls.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.